Ludwig Renn: Importance

 Renn was one of the founders of proletarian‒revolutionary literature in Germany.
 His most important achievement lay in his novels, which were largely autobiographical in nature, and served to document the turbulent times in which he lived.

 The novel Krieg was an international success.
 Here, Renn was amongst the first to depict the harsh reality of life on the Western Front for the ordinary soldier.
 Although the protagonist was a simple soldier and Renn in fact an officer, much of the novel reflects autobiographical concerns.
 Its sequel, Nachkrieg (1930) shows the same character living in a postwar period of intense political conflict and growing in socialist conviction.

 Renn wrote directly about his own life in the work Adel im Untergang (Mexico 1947, Berlin 1947), as well as other works in the following decades.
 His final work, published posthumously in 1980, was an autobiography (Anstöße in meinem Leben).
 As well as novels, travel writing and memoirs, Renn also wrote imaginative works for children and young people.

 Private life

-On his return from exile in Mexico in 1947 Renn settled at first in Dresden with his partner Max Hunger (1901 – 1973).
-In 1949 they were joined by Hans Pierschel (1922 – 1994) and the three men then moved in 1952 to Berlin-Kaulsdorf where they lived together for the rest of their lives.
-They were buried together in the same grave in the central Friedrichsfelde Cemetery.
+On his return from exile in Mexico in 1947 Renn settled at first in Dresden with his partner Max Hunger (1901–1973).
+In 1949 they were joined by Hans Pierschel (1922–1994) and the three men then moved in 1952 to Berlin-Kaulsdorf where they lived together for the rest of their lives.
+After Renn's death, he was cremated and honoured with an Ehrengrab in Berlin's Friedrichsfelde Cemetery.
+Hunger and Pierschel are buried with Renn in the same grave.